overhide/pay2my.app/howto/README.md

 ## Crypto In-App Purchases (IAP)

-All of the previously discussed snippets used the *overhide* ledger; which is a public centralized US dollar receipts ledger of receipts from select https://stripe.com transactions.
+All of the previously discussed snippets used the *overhide* ledger; which is a centralized US dollar receipts ledger of receipts from select https://stripe.com transactions.

 These https://pay2my.app components support other ledgers &mdash; cryptocurrency ledgers &mdash; with very few code changes.